FactomProject/FactomDocs/whitepaper.md

 Consider what any Bitcoin 2.0 application requires:

 * A set of public or private events
-* A secured ledger recording each event
+* A inviolable ledger recording and ordering entries related to events
-* Agreement on the sequence of events
+* Support for unambiguous audits of the ledger, insuring internal consistency of the ledger
-* Audits of the ledger, to ensure that the events and their sequence conform to the agreement
+* The ability to assert state(s) of participants based on the ledger

-Factom is designed to both meet and impose these requirements.
+Factom is designed to both meet and support the implementation of systems that meet these requirements.

 ------------